GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning

 Because the policy evolves during RL training, both the expected validation accuracy and the validation GRPO gradients change over time.
 To mitigate the bias introduced by stale rollouts in advantage estimation, we resample all validation problems and recompute the average validation gradient at the beginning of each data-selection round.

 This design differs from \citet{zhu2025data}, which estimates gradients using offline rollouts with importance sampling.
-Although importance sampling can be unbiased, as policy evolves, newly emerging behaviors may not be covered by the offline rollout distribution, preventing reliable estimation of their gradients.
-Moreover, importance sampling typically incurs high variance when the behavior and target policies diverge, requiring substantially more samples for stable estimation and increasing computational cost.
+Although importance sampling can be unbiased, behaviors that emerge as the policy evolves may fall outside the offline rollout distribution.
+It also exhibits high variance when behavior and target policies diverge, requiring more samples and incurring higher computational cost for stable estimation.